ajaypaul-ibm/JDBC-Application-using-DB2/README.md

 4. docker start dockerid(which you will get when docker is created)

- docker exec -it db2_container bash

-5.Connect to DB2: Once the container is running, connect to the DB2 instance as described previously: docker exec -it db2_container bash -c "su - db2inst1" db2 connect to testdb
+5. docker exec -it db2_container bash -c "su - db2inst1 -c 'db2 connect to testdb'"

 6.source /database/config/db2inst1/sqllib/db2profile